 Let's find out Cryptocurrency meaning, definition in crypto, what is Cryptocurrency, and all other detailed facts.

-Nevertheless, the very first cryptocurrency that gained the attention of the public was Bitcoin (BTC), which was released in January of 2009.
-In essence, Bitcoin was the inspiration for the rapid growth of the cryptocurrency ecosystem.
+Nevertheless, the very first cryptocurrency that gained the attention of the public was Bitcoin, released in January 2009.
+In essence, Bitcoin was the inspiration for the rapid growth of the cryptocurrency ecosystem we have today.
 By November 2021, the total value of all cryptocurrencies in existence had reached over $2.1 trillion.

 The main idea behind the creation of Bitcoin was the employment of a distributed ledger - a blockchain of all the possible transactions that have ever happened.

-The blockchain of Bitcoin is controlled and modified through the use of a proof-of-work consensus process founded on cryptographic hash functions.
+Bitcoin is controlled and modified through the use of a Proof-of-Work consensus mechanism that is based on cryptographic hash functions.
 The process assures that no new Bitcoin can be produced without significant effort and that all BTC transactions are precisely and eternally recorded.

 Some similar decentralized Proof-of-Work coins are Bitcoin Cash, Litecoin, and Monero.
 Though, there are also many other types of coins, that are quite different from Bitcoin.
 Like, for example, Proof-of-Stake coins, such as Tron, Dash, and Tezos.
 Or, there are other coins that are associated with private blockchains administered by firms for internal purposes and are unavailable to the general public.

 Nevertheless, all of these are similar in having the operations of their networks secured by cryptographic algorithms.